 1956 Commemoration at Historic Faneuil Hall

 Later in the day, HSM hosted an uplifting commemorative program at Boston’s historic Faneuil Hall.
 The event was attended by approximately 150 people, several of them from the generation of ‘56, who have participated in the revolution, and after starting a new life in the Boston area, founded the Hungarian Society of Massachusetts.

-Among the guests were Dr. Ferenc Kumin, Consul General of Hungary in New York, Dr. Gábor Garai, Honorary Consul General of Hungary in Boston, Dr. Balázs Somogyi, President of the Hungarian Cultural Society of Connecticut, Anna Smith Lacey, Executive Director of The Hungary Initiatives Foundation, Dr. Miklós Fogarasi, Head Master of the New England Hungarian Scouts, and Ádám György, world-class Hungarian pianist.
+Among the guests were Dr. Ferenc Kumin, Consul General of Hungary in New York, Dr. Gábor Garai, Honorary Consul General of Hungary in Boston, Dr. Balázs Somogyi, President of the Hungarian Cultural Society of Connecticut, Anna Smith Lacey, Executive Director of The Hungary Foundation, Dr. Miklós Fogarasi, Head Master of the New England Hungarian Scouts, and Ádám György, world-class Hungarian pianist.

 The program started with the presentation of the colors by members of Gábor Bodnar Scout Troup number 2 Boston – followed by the National Anthem of the United States performed by Dr. Lívia Racz, HSM director, and member of the Tanglewood Festival Chorus.